 Hospice & Palliative Medicine Fellowship

-NYU Grossman Long Island School of Medicine’s Hospice and Palliative Medicine Fellowship is a one-year program dedicated to training physicians to be exceptional palliative medicine providers.
+NYU Grossman Long Island School of Medicine’s Hospice and Palliative Medicine Fellowship is a one-year program dedicated to training physicians to be exceptional palliative medicine clinicians.

 Our graduates are positioned to become effective leaders in healthcare and palliative medicine physicians who excel at both medicine and doctoring.
 We understand complex moral and ethical challenges are common in palliative care and that the ability to manage these issues is essential to providing the highest level of care.
 Our carefully crafted curriculum emphasizes critical thinking, active learning methods, and interdisciplinary skill building.